Image-to-Video Transfer Learning based on Image-Language Foundation Models: A Comprehensive Survey

 \subsection{Temporal Video Grounding}

-\textbf{Datasets and Metrics.} Temporal Video Grounding (TVG) aims to locate segments (or moment) in given untrimmed video based on a descriptive sentence.
-To address the TVG problem, numerous datasets have been constructed with video–text pairs and detailed annotations specifying the temporal spans of events described in the text.
-Specifically, DiDeMo\cite{tvg:didemo}, TACoS\cite{tvg:tacos}, Charades-STA\cite{tvg:tall} and ActivityNet Captions\cite{tvg:dense} are three most widely used benchmarks in the community.
-Following \cite{tvg:tall}, most existing approaches are evaluated in these datasets and report their performance in the term of metrics "Rn@m"and "mIoU".
-Metric "Rn@m" is employed to compute the the percentage of samples where the top-$n$ predicted segments has an IoU greater than a predefined threshold $m$, where $m$ is typically defined as $\{0.1,0.3,0.5,0.7\}$.
-Metric "mIoU" calculates the mean IoU between the predicted segments and ground truth on all testing data.
+\textbf{Datasets and Metrics.} To address the TVG problem, numerous datasets have been constructed with video–text pairs and detailed annotations specifying the temporal spans of events described in the text.
+Specifically, TACoS~\cite{tvg:tacos}, Charades-STA~\cite{tvg:tall} and ActivityNet Captions~\cite{tvg:dense} are the three most widely used benchmarks in the community.
+Following~\cite{tvg:tall}, most existing approaches are evaluated in Charades-STA~\cite{tvg:tall} and report their performance in terms of metrics ``Rn@m" and ``mIoU".
+Metric ``Rn@m" is employed to compute the percentage of samples where the top-$n$ predicted segments have an IoU greater than a predefined threshold $m$, where $m$ is typically defined as $\{0.1,0.3,0.5,0.7\}$.
+Metric ``mIoU" calculates the mean IoU between the predicted segments and ground truth on all testing data.

-\textbf{Results and Analysis.} As shown in Table \ref{tab:fine-grained-transfer}, results for Temporal Video Grounding (TVG) reveal a notable performance gap between specialized architectures built on CLIP and generalist Multimodal Large Language Models (MLLMs) adapted from LLaVA.
-Among CLIP-based models, the Side-Tuning method R$^2$-tuning achieves the highest precision with 59.8\% on R@0.5 and 50.9\% on m\_I0U.
-This can be attributed to its ability to refine multi-level visual features within a dedicated temporal modeling module.
-In contrast, for MLLM-based methods, NumPro leads with 42.0\% on R@0.5 and 41.4\% on m\_IoU by employing a Fine-Tuning with Extra Models strategy that reformulates temporal regression into a visual OCR task, better aligning with the MLLM's native strengths.
-The observed results suggest that for TVG—a task requiring precise temporal regression—specialized, decoupled architectures currently hold an advantage over temporally-augmented general-purpose MLLMs.
+\textbf{Results and Analysis.} We report comparison results on the Charades-STA~\cite{tvg:tall} set with ``Rn@m" and ``mIoU" metrics.
+As shown in Table \ref{tab:fine-grained-transfer}, the results for the TVG task reveal a clear performance gap between different foundation models.
+Previously, the CLIP-based method R$^2$-tuning \cite{tvg:r2tuning} achieved the best performance with 50.9\% on mIoU, surpassing LLaVA-based methods like NumPro\cite{tvg:numpro} with 41.4\% mIoU.
+It is worth noting that NumPro relies on a complex Fine-Tuning with Extra Models strategy, while R$^2$-tuning uses Side-Tuning based on MLLM.
+However, the recent VideoTG-R1\cite{VTG:VideoTGR1} built on Qwen2.5-VL obtains the highest scores across all metrics, reaching 55.9\% in the term of mIoU.
+Surprisingly, VideoTG-R1 employs a simple Post Network Tuning strategy but outperforms all previous methods.
+This demonstrates that a stronger foundation model can achieve superior temporal localization without complex auxiliary modules.